mrc2rules/CAIE_PastPaperOpener/README.md

 [**Click here to download »»**](https://github.com/mrc2rules/CAIE_PastPapersOpener/releases/latest)

 ## Features
+- Toggable options to open multiple types of paper together
 - _Preview_ mode, opens both papers in your browser
 - _Download_ mode, downloads both papers in organized folders according to the paper code
 - Ability to also search it on YouTube
-- Customize confirmation popup and default mode settings
+- Toggle confirmation popup and default mode settings
 - Verify paper availability before opening/downloading

 **Extras:-**